ApexSQL Monitor, ApexSQL BI Monitor, ApexSQL VM Monitor

 Default threshold values are based on general recommendations and they might not apply to your monitoring goals and environment requirements.
 A huge number of alerts can be created, or some critical situations ignored if the thresholds are not adjusted to your specific environment.

-How to set alerts in ApexSQL Monitor?
+How to set alerts in ApexSQL monitoring tools?

-- Click Metrics in the menu
+- Click the Configuration link in the main menu

 Enter the values for metric thresholds

-How to change ApexSQL Monitor alert settings?
+How to change ApexSQL monitoring tools alert settings?